bsml320/ImmuneApp/README.md

 pip install protobuf==3.20
 pip install h5py==2.10.0
 ```
-### Note: please unzip the gibbscluster-2.0f.Linux.tar.gz in the folder first, and modify the "FULL PATH" in the gibbscluster execution file
+### Note: please unzip the gibbscluster-2.0f.Linux.tar.gz in any folder, and make sure the user has the read and execute permission on the gibbscluster program, then modify the “GIBBSCLUSTER” parameter in line 555 of the file “ImmuneApp_immunopeptidomics_analysis.py” to the gibbscluster execution file.

 # Usage
 ### ImmuneApp provides three services: prediction of antigen presentation, scoring for neoepitope immunogenicity, and immunopeptidomics analysis, with enhanced precision.